steveklewis/cog-funcs/topics/fourth-guide.md

 ## Knowing Bernard

 By the end of the Paradiso, we have come to know Bernard of Clairvaux through his abstractions that Dante has used throughout the narrative.
-We know St. Bernard by walking through circles, and we know St. Bernard by climbing his ladder.
-Without his contributions, Dante's Divine Comedy might look very different.
+We know St. Bernard by walking around circles, and we know St. Bernard by finding spiritual guides to help us climb his ladder.
+Without his contributions, Dante's Divine Comedy would look very different.

 ### Citations